kablaa/CTF-Workshop/writeups/heap3/writeup.md

 This Challenge requires you to preform [The House of Foce](http://phrack.org/issues/66/10.html) exploit.
-If you can solve this challeng and understand exactly why this exploit works, you can stop playing Capture the Flag, because You win.